 You might be wondering, wait, how does the flush work in a recreational vehicle when there’s no moving part inside?
 How does the water move and how the heck does it keep itself clean, right?

-Well, we had the same questions and that’s why we dig deep into the design of a RV toilet flash.
+Well, we had the same questions and that’s why we dig deep into the design of a RV Toilet Flush.
 Interestingly, the flash actually uses a technology called Bowl Siphon which keeps the toilet highly functioning despite having little to no moving parts.